rswingle/kali_mcp/README.md

 This is a simple MCP server that runs inside a kali docker container..
 It allows direct access to the kali toolset.

-This is a work in progress.
+This is a work in progress

+Run:
+docker build -t kali_mcp .

+use mcp.json to connect to running contatine: